-Supplement: The Interactions of Sex Hormones with Sex Hormone-Binding Globulin and Relevance to Transfeminine People
+Supplement: The Interactions of Sex Hormones with Sex Hormone-Binding Globulin and Relevance for Transfeminine Hormone Therapy

 A researcher developed and published a “user-friendly” spreadsheet that can be used to calculate free and bioavailable levels of several steroid hormones (Mazer, 2009).
 This spreadsheet approach is analogous to how free hormone levels are calculated with actual conventional blood work.
 Total hormone levels and levels of plasma proteins like albumin and SHBG are taken as inputs by the spreadsheet, and free and bioavailable hormone levels are given as outputs.

 The spreadsheet is supplementary material for Mazer (2009) and is behind a paywall.
 Consequently, I’ve uploaded a copy of the original spreadsheet here (XLS) and have converted the spreadsheet to Google Sheets format here.
 Free hormone percentages weren’t calculated in the original spreadsheet, so for convenience I added automatic calculation of those percentages for estradiol, testosterone, and DHT to the Google Sheets version.
 In order to use the Google Sheets version of the spreadsheet yourself and provide your own inputs, you’ll need to make a copy of mine.